caltechlibrary/newt/README.md

 api_content_type
 : The HTTP content type expression used when submitting the request to the JSON data source

-pandoc_template
+template
-: (optional) The path to the pandoc template used to process the results of the JSON data source request results
+: (optional) The path to the pandoc or mustache template used to process the results of the JSON data source request results

-pandoc_options
+render_port
-: (optional) Any options to pass when building the request to Pandoc server
+: (optional) Set the port to use for contacting the render engine.
+If not set it assume 3030 is the port for the render engine.

 The **models** attribute holds a list of models expressed in Newt's data model DSL.
 Models are optional but can be used to by Newt to generate bootstrap SQL code for use with PostgREST+Postgres.
 This is very experimental (2024) and likely to change as usage of Newt increases.
 Each model has a `model` attribute holding the models name (conforming to a variable name found in langauges like JavaScript, Python, or Lua).
 Each model also contains a `var` attribute which is a list of key/value pairs.
 The key/value pairs are made from a variable name (key) and type definition (value).
 The type definitions are mapped to suitable Postgres SQL schema when generating table definitions.
 Example models used for groups and people metadata.
 The asterix at the end of a type string indicates this is to be used as a key when looking up the object.